Caroline Haslett: Publications

 She edited The EAW Electrical Handbook for the Electrical Association for Women, first published in 1934, which went into seven editions by 1961.
 She was also the author of numerous journal articles and conference papers.

 In 1908, she wrote an autobiographical essay for the book "Myself When Young" which also featured essays by Sylvia Pankhurst and Maude Royden.

 Honours

 In recognition of Haslett's services to women she was made a Commander of the Order of the British Empire in 1931, and in 1947, in recognition of her work for the Board of Trade and the Ministry of Labour, she was created a Dame Commander of the Order of the British Empire.
 She was elected a Companion of the Institution of Electrical Engineers (IEE) in 1932.

 In 1934, her portrait was painted by Dorothy E. Vicaji, and presented to the EAW on 12 February by Margaret, Lady Moir.

 In 1945, Haslett's portrait was created by Ethel Léontine Gabain as part of a series commissioned by the War Artists Advisory Committee, it is now held by the Imperial War Museum.

+The National Portrait Gallery hold 7 portraits of Haslett, including a 1949 oil by Sir Gerald Kelly, put on display in Room 28 on Floor 2 in the 2023 redisplay.

 From 1950 until her death she was a Justice of the Peace for the County of London.